 The European Space Agency (ESA) will spend €588 million ($752 million) over the next two years to upgrade the Ariane 5 rocket, conduct detailed design studies of a successor and identify synergies between the two launch vehicles, including development of a common upper stage.
 The deal, reached during two days of tense budget negotiations among ESA's 20 member states this month, ends a long debate between France and Germany over the future of Europe's launch vehicle program.
 It comes as ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ESA Approves Ariane Program Upgrade".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ESA Approves Ariane Program Upgrade".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.